Help us improve your experience.

 Trunk Mode and Native VLAN

-On a switch that runs Junos OS that does not support ELS, a trunk port does not recognize packets that do not include VLAN tags, which are also known an untagged packets.
+On an EX switch that runs Junos OS that does not support ELS, a trunk port does not recognize packets that do not include VLAN tags, which are also known an untagged packets.
 On a switch that runs Junos OS that supports ELS, a trunk port recognizes untagged control packets, but it does not recognize untagged data packets.
 With native VLAN configured, untagged packets that a trunk port normally does not recognize are sent over the trunk interface.
 In a situation where packets pass from a device, such as an IP phone or printer, to a switch in access mode, and you want those packets sent from the switch over a trunk port, use native VLAN mode.
 Create a native VLAN by configuring a VLAN ID for it, and specify that the trunk port is a member of the native VLAN.

 The switch’s trunk port will then treat those packets differently than the other tagged packets.
 For example, if a trunk port has three VLANs, 10, 20, and 30, assigned to it with VLAN 10 being the native VLAN, packets on VLAN 10 that leave the trunk port on the other end have no 802.1Q header (tag).